Patrick Russell (herpetologist)

 Patrick Russell (6 February 1726, Edinburgh – 2 July 1805, London) was a Scottish surgeon and naturalist who worked in India.
 He studied the snakes of India and is considered the "Father of Indian Ophiology".
-Russell's viper, Daboia russelii, is named after him.
+Russell's viper (Daboia russelii) is named after him, as is Russell's kukri snake (Oligodon russelius).

 Early life

 The fifth son of John Russell, a well-known lawyer of Edinburgh, and his third wife Mary, Patrick was the half-brother of Alexander Russell, FRS and William Russell, FRS.
 Patrick studied Roman and Greek classics at Edinburgh high school after which he studied medicine at the University under Alexander Monro.
 He graduated as a Doctor of Medicine in 1750 and joined his half-brother, Alexander Russell, who was 12 years senior in Aleppo, Syria.
 In 1740 Alexader had been made a Physician to the Levant Company's Factory.
 Alexander was involved in quarantine and disease control and was a keen naturalist with a knowledge of local languages and a close friend of the Pasha.
 In 1746 he became a ship's surgeon aboard the Delawar plying between London and Turkey via Livorno.
 In 1753, “Patricius Russel” received an MD in absentia from King’s College, Aberdeen.